 15 Lifesaving Homeschool Bullet Journal Page Ideas

-With the pandemic upon us, many more families choose to homeschool their kids.
+Many more families choose to homeschool their kids these days.

 Therefore today, I’ll be sharing with you homeschool Bullet Journal page ideas to make this whole endeavor more fun, productive, and altogether pleasant for the little ones and you!